oracle/pgql-lang/pages/pgql-1.0-spec.md

 ## Regular Path Patterns

 In addition to query vertices and query edge, a graph pattern in PGQL may be composed of query paths.
 Such paths define a regular path pattern between a pair of query vertices.
 During querying, bindings for query vertices are only obtained for those vertices in the graph that are reachable by at least one path that satisfies the regular path pattern.
 The syntactic structure of a query path is similar to a query edge, but it uses forward slashes (-/.../->) instead of square brackets (-[...]->) to clearly distinguishes the two types of connection.
-Inside the forward slashes, there must be a colon (':') followed by a regular pattern.
+Inside the forward slashes, there must be a colon (':') followed by a regular path pattern.

 ```
-QueryPath       := '-/' ':' RegularPattern '/->' |
+QueryPath          := '-/' ':' RegularPathPattern '/->' |
-                   '<-/' ':' RegularPattern '/-'
+                      '<-/' ':' RegularPathPattern '/-'
-RegularPattern  := PathPatternName |
+RegularPathPattern := PathPatternName |
                       Label |
                       ZeroOrMorePath |
-                   AlternativePath |
+                      AlternativePath
-                   GroupPath
-ZeroOrMorePath  := RegularPattern '*'
+ZeroOrMorePath     := RegularPathPattern '*'
-ZeroOrMorePath  := RegularPattern
-AlternativePath := {RegularPattern '|'}
+AlternativePath    := {RegularPathPattern '|'}+
-GroupPath       := '(' RegularPattern ')'
 ```

-A regular pattern is one of the following:
+A regular path pattern is one of the following:

 - `PathPatternName`: matches a path using a path pattern that is declared at the beginning of the query
 - `Label`: matches a path of length one such that the edge on the path has the specified label
 - `ZeroOrMorePath`: matches a path by repeatedly matching the pattern zero or more times
 - `AlternativePath`: matches an alternative pattern (all possibilities are tried)
-- `GroupPath`: matches a path (brackets help control precedence)

 An example is as follows: